 In this video, we'll get an overview of CUBA command line interface.
 In a nutshell, CUBA CLI is a command line utility that allows you to easily create projects based on CUBA Platform.
 Also, it provides the lightweight scaffolding of the main project artifacts: entities, screens, services, and so on.
-With this tool, you can use the CUBA Platform without any additional proprietary tools.
+With this tool, you can use the framework without any additional tools.

 I will show you how to create a simple application for customers and orders management using only a command line and a Java IDE.

 Open a terminal and run the cuba-cli command to start CUBA CLI.

 To create a new application, input the command create-app.
 You can use TAB auto-completion.
 CLI will ask you about the project.
 If a question implies the default answer, you can press ENTER to accept it.
 You will be asked the following questions:

 - Repository to be used in the project.
 The list of repositories already contains binary artifacts repository URL and authentication parameters.
 Feel free to choose any of them.